mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 Thanks to a raspberry bush growing in the back of our camp, I added some fresh berries to my oatmeal that morning, which made it absolutely delicious.
 We packed up camp and hit the trail by 9:45 AM.
 We had a bit of a schedule to keep, but knowing that we covered 10.5 miles the day before in 6.5 hours gave us confidence that we could make it to Windigo in plenty of time for our 5:00 PM seaplane departure.

 The first half of the route to Windigo was mostly forested.
 As we hit the halfway point, the trail began to open up into more meadows and the sky cleared.
-We were created to incredible views from the Grace Creek Overlook looking out over the Big Siskiwit Swamp, Lake Feldtmann, and Lake Superior in the distance.
-At a small lake/pond in the middle of the island, we noticed another bull moose splashing around and going for a swim.
+We were treated to incredible views from the Grace Creek Overlook looking out over the Big Siskiwit Swamp, Lake Feldtmann, and Lake Superior in the distance.
+At a small lake/pond in the interior, we noticed another bull moose splashing around and going for a swim.
 It made us appreciate seeing the moose that morning all the more, as photos of a moose from 50 feet away are much more compelling to skeptical family members than ones from 5 miles away!

 ![View from Grace Creek Overlook towards the interior](https://i.imgur.com/C5JmY2R.jpg) *View from Grace Creek Overlook towards the interior*